Harry didn’t quite know when it started. Whether it formed before or after the war. If it hit suddenly or developed gradually.

 That’s when he smelled it.
 Sharp and intense and unmistakable, reminding him of busy London streets.
 He followed the scent, perplexed and curious, around past the greenhouse and behind a stone archway.

-Leaning casually against the wall, head tilted back, cigarette visibly dangling between his fingers, was none other than Draco Malfoy.
+Leaning casually against the wall, head tilted back, cigarette visibly dangling between his lips, was none other than Draco Malfoy.

 “Is that a cigarette?”
 Harry asked, bewildered.
 Malfoy didn’t startle, the only sign he even heard Harry a delicate arch of one pale blonde eyebrow and his fingers removing the cigarette.
 “I didn’t know that was allowed.”